 Choosing the management option that's right for the site depends on the impacts of the surrounding land uses on the stream, the existing water quality and aquatic habitat of the stream, and what beneficial changes can be achieved to the stream environment for what cost.
-This "horses for courses" approach can be staged into "first steps" and "best practice" management option for riparian areas.6 These management options provide initial and then long term benefits to the whole stream environment.
+This "horses for courses" approach can be staged into "first steps" and "best practice" management option for riparian areas.
+These management options provide initial and then long term benefits to the whole stream environment.

-For example, where unfenced streams flow through dairy farm land in an upper floodplain area, an appropriate option may be to install electric fencing to prevent cow access, and establish an alternative water supply if none exists.
-This may be followed up with planting trees for bank protection and shade.
+For example, where unfenced streams flow through dairy farm land in an upper floodplain area, an appropriate First Step option may be to install electric fencing to prevent cow access, and establish an alternative water and Aquatic Ecosystems.
+NIWA.